RituPande/ritupande.github.io/_posts/2024-07-24-Simultaneous-Matrix-Diagonalization.md

 published: true
 ---

 Simultaneous diagonalization of a group of matrices plays an important role in identifying irreducible representations of a group from its regular representation.
-But before delving into simultaneous diagnolization of regular matrix represenation of all elements of a group, we briefly discuss how a single matrix can be diagnonalized.
+But before delving into simultaneous diagnolization of regular matrix represenation of all elements of a group, let us briefly discuss how a single matrix can be diagnonalized.

 ## Diagnonalization of a Single Matrix
 Let  matrix $$A$$ be a $$n \times n$$ matrix, which has following eigenvalues: